Home Child-Care Provider Pilot and Home Support Worker Pilot: Assessing the application against selection criteria

 Full-time work means at least 30 hours of paid work per week.
 To qualify, an applicant must have obtained work experience in an eligible occupation listed in the National Occupational Classification (NOC):

-- Home Child-Care Provider Pilot applicants must have qualifying work experience as Home Child-Care Providers (NOC 4411).
-Applicants must have provided in-home care to children under the age of 18, whether in their own home or in the employer’s or child’s home.
+- Home Child Care Provider Pilot applicants must have qualifying work experience as home child care providers (NOC 4411 under NOC 2016, or NOC 44100 under NOC 2021).
+Applicants must have provided in-home care to children, whether in their own home or in the employer’s or child’s home.

-- Home Support Worker Pilot applicants must have qualifying work experience as Home Support Workers and related occupations (NOC 4412).
+- Home Support Worker Pilot applicants must have qualifying work experience as home support workers and related occupations (NOC 4412 under NOC 2016, or NOC 44101 under NOC 2021).

-- Note: Among the sub-occupations under NOC 4412, housekeepers and related occupations are not eligible to apply under the home support worker class.
-The onus is on the applicant to satisfy the officer that they predominantly provided personal care and support services as per the main duties described in the NOC occupational description, with any performance of routine housekeeping duties such as laundry, washing dishes, etc., being incidental to their primary role providing in-home care.
+- Note: Among the sub-occupations under NOC 4412 (NOC 2016), housekeepers and related occupations are not eligible to apply under the home support worker class.
+The onus is on the applicant to satisfy the officer that they predominantly provided personal care and support services as per the main duties described in the NOC occupational description, with any performance of routine housekeeping duties, such as laundry, washing dishes, etc., being incidental to their primary role providing in-home care.
+For applications received after November 16, 2022 (with the implementation of NOC 2021), this explicit exclusion of housekeeping duties is no longer necessary, as the definition of the NOC has changed, and housekeepers are not included under NOC 44101.

 For the periods of work experience claimed in the application, all applicants must demonstrate they performed both of the following: